Carol J. Burns: Research and career

 Burns was eventually appointed a laboratory fellow at the Los Alamos National Laboratory, where she developed a new class of high-valency uranium compounds which contain metal-ligand multiple bonds.
 In 2003 she left Los Alamos to work as a policy analyst for the Office of Science and Technology Policy.
 Whilst at the OSTP, Burns worked on defence infrastructure and threat preparedness.
 Specifically, she developed the Nuclear Defence Roadmap.

 In 2004, Burns returned to Los Alamos National Laboratory, where she was made head of the chemistry division.
 She oversaw a group of researchers who could analyze debris and identify the people responsible for terrorist attacks.
 She has served as a mentor for early career researchers, and was awarded the LANL Women's Career Development Mentoring Award.
 She was elected Fellow of the American Association for the Advancement of Science.
+She is a member of the board of directors of the California Council on Science and Technology.

 In 2021, Burns was awarded the Garvan–Olin Medal of the American Chemical Society.
 Later that year she was made deputy director at the Lawrence Berkeley National Laboratory.